fdac21/FinalProjectPitches/LeagueOfMythics.md

 venture is, and other interesting finds of how these items are used by the player base.

-Team members: Reed Semmel, Allen Hughes, Pual Velas, and Greg
+Team members: Reed Semmel, Allen Hughes, Paul Velas, and Greg

 We might be able to take one more, and we would prefer if you are familiar with the game.